Business Insider is hiring an audience development intern

-Business Insider is hiring an audience development intern to help coordinate sharing of our best original content across BI’s growing family of publications: Business Insider, Tech Insider and Insider.
+We’re looking for someone who is passionate about social media, great at establishing partnerships, and obsessed with figuring out the best ways to get stories out there.

 As an intern at Business Insider, there’s no getting coffee, filing, or making copies.
-BI Interns are paid, spend their time doing meaningful work and are an integral part of our team.
-Many of our reporters and editors even started their careers as BI interns.
+Our interns are an integral part of our team.
+Many of our current writers and editors started as interns.

-Business Insider is active on Facebook, Twitter, Instagram and LinkedIn and on Pinterest, Snapchat and YouTube.
-We keep one eye on emerging social platforms and even launched our INSIDER brand on social first.
+Interns are encouraged to work full-time (40 hours a week) if their schedule allows.

-For this role, we’re looking for someone who’s organised, analytical and isn’t afraid of a spreadsheet.
-We also need someone who’s a strong communicator and understands how brands use social media to achieve their objectives.
+APPLY HERE with a resume and cover letter telling us why you’re perfect for the role.

 Business Insider Emails & Alerts